-- .1 Condensate shall be returned to the CUP via condensate return line. - .2 Preference to be given to capturing flash from flash tank into low pressure steam supply.

-.3 Condensate tank shall be vented to atmosphere.
+- .1 Condensate shall be returned to the CUP via condensate return line. - .2 Preference to be given to capturing flash from flash tank into low pressure steam supply. - .3 Condensate tank shall be vented to atmosphere.
 Back pressure for condensate pumps to be 207kPa (30PSI) (50PSI for buildings west of Gordon Street) required lift.
 Condensate tank shall have an electric duplex pump arrangement fed from the building's Essential Power System.
-Condensate tanks shall be monitored by the BAS.
+Additional condensate tank's high level alarm shall be monitored by the BAS.

-- .1 All below ground buried steam and condensate piping systems shall be constructed out of schedule 40 steel for steam and schedule 80 for condensate. - .2 To include for expansion joints. - .3 Welded or flanged construction for 2.5" and above. - .4 Threaded construction for < 2.5". - .5 Direct buried to be insulated with waterproof-ridged insulation and to include identification marker 1 meter above pipe.
-Direct buried must have prior approval by the Manager, Mechanical Design, DEC, before the completion of Schematic Design. - .6 For buried within a chamber or tunnel, shall include fiberglass insulation, new side or top mounted hangers, and be of welded construction. - .7 New chamber constructed to be fully waterproof.
+- .1 All condensate piping systems shall be constructed out of schedule 40 steel for steam and schedule 80 for condensate.
+Insulate all piping using fiberglass insulation with a thermal performance not to exceed 0.033 W/m^{2.}°C @ 24°C. Include PVC jacket in exposed finished areas.
+Include wrapping all valves, strainers and fittings. - .2 To include for expansion joints. - .3 Welded or flanged construction for 2.5" and above. - .4 Threaded construction for < 2.5". - .5 Direct buried/trenched pipe to be insulated with waterproof-ridged non-collapsing cellular glass insulation and to include identification marker 1 meter above pipe.
+Direct buried/trenched pipe must have prior approval by the Manager, Mechanical Design, DEC, before the completion of Schematic Design.
+Make all efforts to avoid direct buried piping. - .6 For buried within a chamber or tunnel, shall include fiberglass insulation, new side or top mounted hangers, and be of welded construction. - .7 New chamber constructed to be fully waterproof.